Internet Privacy and Security Statement

 1. Personal Information Collected and Processed by UTSA

-Personally identifiable information collected by Web pages, applications for enrollment or work, surveys or other voluntarily provided information may include:
+Personally identifiable information may be collected by Web pages, applications for enrollment or work, surveys or other voluntarily provided information which may include:

 - Internet location (Internet domain and IP address of computer being used);

 - Type of browser and operating system used to access our site;

 - Web pages requested and visited on our site;